chrislambert-ky/analysis-ky-roadclosures/README.md

 # Analysis of Road Closure Data from Kentucky

+### Personal Disclaimer:
-**Disclaimer:** _While I am an employee of the Kentucky Transportation Cabinet, this analysis of road closure data is not an official KYTC analysis.
-There are many factors that contribute to road closures that are not disclosed in this dataset.
+- _While I am an employee of the Kentucky Transportation Cabinet, this analysis of road closure data is not an official KYTC analysis.
+This project exists for me to learn and grow my skills in web development (HTML, CSS, Javascript)._
+- _My background is in:_
+  - IT Project Manager / Data Analyst
+  - SQL (Google BigQuery, Oracle)
+  - BI Tools (Looker Studio, Tableau, PowerBI).
+  - Python ETLs
+### Data Disclaimer:
+- _There are many factors that contribute to road closures that are not disclosed in this dataset.
 This dataset is not a complete or comprehensive list of all road closures and/or damaged roadways.
-These are only the reports that were verified in real-time and displayed on the GoKY website.
-As an employee of KYTC, I want to promote safety and mobility for everyone and I would encourage you to please utilize the following resources:_
+These are only the reports that were verified by the Transportatioin Operatations Center in real-time and displayed on the GoKY website.
+As an employee of KYTC, I want to promote safety and mobility for everyone and I would encourage you to please utilize the following resources:_<br>

-* _"Know before you go" Real-Time Traveler Information can be found at [GoKY](https://goky.ky.gov)_
+- **_"Know before you go" Real-Time Traveler Information can be found at [GoKY](https://goky.ky.gov)_**
-* _Road Closure listings and hourly email notifications can be found at [KYTC Road Closures](https://transportation.ky.gov/Pages/Weather-Related-Road-Closures.aspx)._
-* _KYTC also shares real-time data with [Waze](https://www.waze.com/en/live-map/)._
+- **_KYTC also shares real-time data with [Waze](https://www.waze.com/en/live-map/)._**

 **-_Chris Lambert_**